etrombly/RFM69/README.md

+# Warning

+-- THIS VERSION IS CURRENTLY BEING REFACTORED AND YOU SHOULD NOT USE WHILE THIS MESSAGE IS HERE --

 # Main repo
 This Repo is adapted form https://github.com/etrombly/RFM69.
 The examples have been updated and the library is now Python 3.